 Another type of trials, the scoring trials, are used for evaluation at the competition and do not contain any position reference (no 'POSI' header).
-These trials contain measurements were taken following the same procedure used in the training and testing logfiles.
+These trials contain measurements that were taken following the same procedure used in the training and testing trials.
 There is no guarantee that the users and/or phones involved in the evaluation participated in the training and testing data collection.
-The evaluation of the competitor's algorithm will rank its performance according to the metrics previously described in section "Evaluation criterion".
-In Track 3 of the 2022 IPIN competition, we provide 3 evaluation trials through the EvaalAPI https://evaal.aaloa.org/evaalapi/.
-Users have just one trial to submit the position estimates for each scoring trial.
-Competitos can only run once each scoring trial.
+The evaluation of the competitor's algorithm will rank its performance according to the metrics described in section "Evaluation criterion".
+In Track 3 of the 2023 IPIN competition, we provide two scoring trials through the EvaalAPI https://evaal.aaloa.org/evaalapi/.
+Users have just one attempt to submit the position estimates for each scoring trial. i.e., competitors can only run once each of the two scoring trials.